GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
+> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
 >
-> ~ *Michael A. Jackson*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts